 So, savory chef or pastry chef—which is best for you?

 The savory chef is similar to the sous chef.
 You are going to be working on the “hot” side of food prep in the kitchen, similar to a line cook who assembles a plate together for a customer.
 There needs to be a certain aesthetic you accomplish with all your finished dishes that is up to par with the restaurant’s standards, and that standard needs to be consistently accomplished.
 You’ll work under tighter time constraints than pastry chefs, and you’ll be a more crowded, noisier kitchen space.
+Find a local culinary arts school now.

 Bakeries and pastry workspaces need to be cooler in temperature to keep the ingredients from going bad or melting.
 Compared to a savory chef, a pastry chef needs to have a higher focus on detail and measurements, because of the precision baking requires.
 That means the training involved to become a pastry chef is going to reinforce this habit, and your work might take longer compared to other tasks in a kitchen.
+Find a pastry chef program now.

 The Choice Is Yours